 - 1. This feature is currently untested with OpenAD. - 2.
-This feature does not work with the divided adjoint. - 3. adEtaN is broken in addummy_in_stepping.F so the output through diagnostics is zeros just as with the standard 'adjoint dump' method. - 4.
+This feature does not work with the divided adjoint. - 3.
+The sensitivity to sea surface height ADJetan is technically one time step ahead of other adjoint diagnostics printed at the same time step number.
+To be concrete, if ADJetan is written via the diagnostics package at every iteration, n, then each field will technically correspond to the written iteration number, n+1.
+This is simply due to a technicality about when this variable is printed in relation to the adjoint pressure solve. - 4.
 The diagStats options are not available for these variables. - 5.
 Adjoint variables are recognized by checking the 10 character variable diagCode.
 To add a new adjoint variable, set the 4th position of diagCode to A (notice this is the case for the list of available adjoint variables).